An education with

 During the 27-week program, you will learn anatomy and physiology, microbiology, infection prevention and control, workplace communication, and the procedures necessary for work as a medical device reprocessing technician.

 Upon completion of the program, graduates are able to complete the Certified Medical Device Reprocessing Technician exam offered by the Canadian Standards Association.

 For specific information on the certification processes, view the CSA's Personnel Certification Guide.
 To apply to take the certification exam, you will require a high school diploma or equivalent (e.g., GED).
-If you have any questions about satisfying the prerequisite to complete the certification exam, you should contact the CSA directly by emailing email@example.com.
+If you have any questions about meeting the prerequisite to complete the certification exam, you should contact the CSA by emailing email@example.com.

 Individuals are more likely to be successful in this career if they:

 - are physically able to manage workplace demands (e.g. standing for long periods of time, able to lift up to 16 kg/35 lbs, push or pull up to 45 kg/100 lbs)

 - are able to work shift work, including evenings and weekends

 - work well in a team environment and have good communication skills

 - are able to perform repetitive tasks for long periods of time

 - are comfortable working with blood and other biomaterials